Specialist Support Workers

 About the role

 Sense has a great opportunity for passionate and dedicated individuals to join our team as Specialist Support Workers in Barnet, London.
 We have a number of flexible, permanent, part time roles available working from 7 - 30 hours per week.
 Both day and night shift patterns are available.
+We also have a Fixed Term position until June 2020 available.

 At Barnet Residential services we support adults over the age of eighteen who have a range of complex needs, including sensory loss and learning disabilities.
 We’re looking for caring people who have the empathy and patience to positively focus on the people we support.
 You will be supporting the people who live here to participate in a full and active life at home and in the local community.
 This will include everything from basic domestic tasks such as laundry and shopping, to exciting activities like swimming, gardening, cooking, music, art and other things that the people we support enjoy.
 You will also provide varying levels of support with personal care tasks.